-When AT END is specified, the READ statement is treated as a sequential read, and the access mode must be sequential or extended.
-When INVALID KEY is specified, the READ statement is treated as a random read, and the access mode must be random or extended.
-If neither AT END nor INVALID KEY is specified, the type of read is determined by the access mode.
+When AT END is specified, the READ statement is treated as a sequential read and the access mode must be sequential or extended.
+When INVALID KEY is specified, the READ statement is treated as a random read and the access mode must be random or extended.
+If neither AT END nor INVALID KEY is specified, the type of read is determined by the accesss mode.
+If access is sequential, the read is a sequential read.
 If access is extended or random, the read is a random read.
 The file must be opened for INPUT or I-O for the READ to be valid.